fetchai/agents-aea/docs/protocol.md

 ## Dialogue rules

 Protocols can optionally have a dialogue module.
 A _dialogue_, respectively _dialogues_ object, maintains the state of a single dialogue, respectively all dialogues, associated with the protocol.

+The framework provides a number of helpful classes which implement most of the logic to maintain dialogues, namely the <a href="../api/helpers/dialogue/base#dialogue-objects">`Dialogue`</a> and <a href="../api/helpers/dialogue/base#dialogues-objects">`Dialogues`</a> base classes.

 ## Custom protocol